-Member Description force If 1, force the write file to point to a named file mirrorname_present Used when creating only.
+Member Description mirrorname_present Used when creating only.
 Set to 1.
-Indicates that the version of DBTools is recent enough to support the mirrorname field wlogmirrorname Name of the transaction log mirror make_log_and_mirro r_names If TRUE, use the values in wlogname and wlogmirrorname to determine filenames. encryption_key The encryption key for the database file.
-See also "DBChangeWriteFile "DBCreateWriteFile "DBStatusWriteFile f & For more inform functions" on pag function" on page 294 function" on page 295 function" on page 299 nation on callback functions, see "Using callback ge 287.
+Indicates that the version of DBTools is recent enough to support the mirrorname field wlogmirrorname Name of the transaction log mirror make_log_and mirror_names If TRUE, use the values in wlogname and wlogmir- rorname to determine filenames. encryption_key The encryption key for the database file.
+"DBChangeWriteFile function" on page 268 "DBCreateWriteFile f function" on page 269 on page 261.

+"DBStatusWriteFile function" on page 272 For more information on callback functions, see "Using callback functions"